Aerospace & Defense has been saved

 Key issues affecting Aerospace & Defense companies

-Program management and execution: Program delays, technical difficulties, supply chain problems, and changing requirements lead to significant cost overruns and lengthy schedule delays, severely affecting profitability.
-Program management and execution in the A&D industry is becoming a big concern, with high stakes for all.
+Program management and execution: Program delays, technical difficulties, supply chain problems, and changing requirements can lead to cost overruns and schedule delays, potentially affecting profitability.
+Program management and execution in the A&D industry is becoming a concern, with high stakes for all.